 - You are treated with fairness, courtesy, dignity and respect;

 - You are offered suitable opportunities for engagement;

 - You are kept informed about PVN as much as possible through communication channels such as newsletters, websites, and social media;

 - You are provided with sound guidance, orientation, and skills development;

 - You feel safe and supported.

-Please review and sign this document as part of your volunteer commitment to Patient Voices Network, which is administered by the BC Patient Safety & Quality Council (BCPSQC).
+Please review and sign this document as part of your volunteer commitment to PVN, which is administered by the BC Patient Safety & Quality Council.

-As part of my commitment to Patient Voices Network as a Volunteer, I agree that:
+As part of my commitment as a PVN volunteer, I agree: